epsilon-0311/VU_InternetOfThings_Container/README.md

 `open_shell.sh` Starts the container with the usb devices mounted as well as the project folder

-`open_x11_shell.sh` Does the same as `open_shell.sh`, but additionally provides the possibility of openen GUI applications
+`open_x11_shell.sh` Does the same as `open_shell.sh`, but additionally provides the possibility of openen GUI applications, e.g. for the segger RTT Viewer

 If any tool is missing please rais an issue.